junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/README.md

 This is a **PyTorch** implementation of my paper:

-<a href="https://arxiv.org/abs/2111.10480">Chen, Junyu, et al. "TransMorph: Transformer for Unsupervised Medical Image Registration. " Medical Image Analysis, 2022.</a>
+<a href="https://www.sciencedirect.com/science/article/pii/S1361841522002432">Chen, Junyu, et al. "TransMorph: Transformer for Unsupervised Medical Image Registration. " Transformer for unsupervised medical image registration,” Medical Image Analysis, p.
+102615, 2022.</a>

 <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30"> 09/03/2022 - **TransMorph paper has been accepted for publication in Medical Image Analysis!
 Some changes will follow, according to reviewers' comments.** \